manuneerav/Airflow_stocks_ETL_Project/README.md

 Airflow and its working procedure.<br>
 In this project I used a stock api to fetch top 30 stocks details from Nasdaq, made some transformation on them and store the whole data into S3 bucket.<br>
-The whole ETL process was scheduled using airflow dags.
+The whole ETL process was scheduled using Apache Airflow dags.

 ## Tools Used
 Python<br>